kanghui0204/IsaacLab-Arena-vln/docs/index.rst

 Isaac Lab Arena
 ===============

+Isaac Lab Arena is a framework that simplifies the creation and maintenance of such task/environment libraries.
 To simplify the expression of task/environment variation in Isaac Lab Arena we *compose* the environment on-the-fly from independent sub-pieces.
 Because the sub-pieces are independent, they can be reused and independently varied.